compfy-dot-com/CppSample/README.md

 - Using array view on memory managed outside of the array classes.
 - Cloning

-## Results
+## Array element access methods tested and compared

+Tested on 4-D arrays with 100,000,000 elements.

-### Subscript operators
+### Subscript operator using helper classes
-Write time: 1.02376 ns. - classics highly optimized access.
+Write time: 1.02376 ns. - classics highly optimized access

-### Variadic function template
+### Subscript operator using variadic function templates
-Write time: 0.94222 ns. - tends to be the faster one.
+Write time: 0.94222 ns. - tends to be the faster one

-### Index visitor functor.
+### Array element access and traversal using an index visitor functor
-Write time: 1.02869 ns  - Very cool because it combines flexibility and speed.
+Write time: 1.02869 ns  - very cool because it combines flexibility and speed

 ### Expected output